 1984-1986, quit smoking cigarettes, drinking, eating meat, re-started an old love; rock climbing, back to work as a union ironworker on skyscrapers, metro-rail, etc (perhaps the most physically demanding job there is).

 1994 was my best rock-climbing season ever.
 Yosemite, Washington state, Joshua Tree and elsewhere.
 Since then a long, slow, steady decline.
 1995 started using a cane, 1997 my last time climbing, 1998 in a wheelchair, lost driver's license in 2003.
-Still car/chair transfer solo, feed, bathes, dress myself (thank you very much).
+Still car/chair transfer solo, feed, bathes, dress myself -- thank you.

 As to my history of involvement with comic books...